 A NSW Government website

-Fire ants have been detected in South Murwillumbah in north-eastern NSW, 13 kilometres south of the Queensland border.
+On 24 November 2023 fire ants (Solenopsis invicta) were found in South Murwillumbah in north-eastern NSW, 13 kilometres south of the Queensland border.

-NSW DPI, the National Fire Ant Eradication Program and Tweed Shire Council are working together in response to a detection of fire ants in Murwillumbah.
+National Fire Ant Eradication Plan (NFAEP) teams, NSW DPIRD and Tweed Shire Council are working together to eradicate the infestation.

-Communities in the border regions of Northern NSW should be on the lookout for fire ants and their nests and contact NSW DPI if suspected fire ants are found.
+Communities in the border regions of Northern NSW should be on the lookout for fire ants and their nests and contact NSW DPIRD or call 1800 680 244 if suspected fire ants are found.

 Next steps of the response

-In early 2024, the National Fire Ant Eradication Program will be conducting surveillance and treatment in a 5km radius of the detection to ensure that there are no more fire ants present.
+The National Fire Ant Eradication Program (NFAEP) will be conducting further surveillance and treatment in the 5km radius around the infestation for up to two years, to ensure there are no more fire ants present.

-It is vital that fire ant teams check and treat 100% of properties in the target area, whether fire ants are visible or not, to protect residents and businesses in the local community from the harmful impacts of this invasive pest.
+It is vital that fire 100% of properties in the target area are checked and treated, whether fire ants are visible or not, to protect residents and businesses in the local community from the harmful impacts of this invasive pest.

 Murwillumbah residents are being urged to play an active role in protecting their community against fire ants, by providing consent to allow surveillance and treatment on their properties.